hunteke/temoa/docs/source/Documentation.rst

    One of Guido's key insights is that code is read much more often than it is written.
-The guidelines provided here are intended to improve the readability of code and make it consitent across the wide spectrum of Python code.
+The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.
 As PEP 20 says, "Readability counts".

    A style guide is about consistency.
 Consistency with this style guide is